 Possession, use or sale of weapons, firearms, or explosives on work premises, while operating Company machinery, equipment, or vehicles for work-related purposes or while engaged in Company business off premises is forbidden except where expressly authorized by the Company and permitted under state or local laws.
 This policy applies to all Employees, including but not limited to, those who have a valid permit to carry a firearm.
-This policy does not apply to firearms stored in the Employee's locked motor vehicle.
+This policy does not apply to firearms stored in the Employee's locked motor vehicle so long as it is kept out of sight in a locked, enclosed compartment or area of the vehicle in the Company's parking lot.
+Anyone who has a license to carry a firearm and will have the firearm on Company property, must notify the Company and provide a copy of their license.